nokillstealing/bb3/README.md

-# Bunny Black 3 Community English Translation.
+# Bunny Black 3 English Translation.

 The goal here is to complete a Translation for Bunny Black 3.